BusinessWest Seeks 40 Under Forty Nominations - BusinessWest

 BusinessWest Seeks 40 Under Forty Nominations

-SPRINGFIELD — BusinessWest is currently accepting nominations for the 40 Under Forty class of 2019.
+SPRINGFIELD — BusinessWest, HCN’s sister publication, is currently accepting nominations for the 40 Under Forty class of 2019.
 The deadline for nominations is Feb.
-15.
+15, and the region’s healthcare community is encouraged to participate.

 Launched in 2007, the program recognizes rising stars in the four counties of Western Mass.
 Nominations, which should be detailed in nature, should list an individual’s accomplishments within their profession as well as their work within the community.
-Nominations can be completed online by visiting www.businesswest.com, clicking on ‘Our Events,’ and then ‘40 Under Forty.’
+Nominations can be completed online athttps://businesswest.com/40-under-forty-nomination-form/.